Background pattern

 It is very important that you attend all appointments to receive YERVOY.
 If you miss an appointment, ask your doctor when to schedule your next dose.

-If you interrupt treatment with YERVOY
+If you stop treatment with YERVOY

 4. Possible Adverse Effects

-Be aware of the important symptoms of inflammation
+Be aware of important symptoms of inflammation

-YERVOY acts on the immune system and can causeinflammationin some parts of the body.
+YERVOY acts on the immune system and can cause inflammationin some parts of the body.

-Inflammation can cause serious damage to the body and some inflammatory conditions could be potentially fatal.
+Inflammation can cause serious damage to the body, and some inflammatory conditions could be potentially fatal.

-Very common (may affect more than1 in 10patients)
+Very common (may affect more than 1 in 10 patients)

 • loss of appetite

-• diarrhea (watery, loose or soft stools), vomiting or feeling sick (nausea), constipation, stomach pain
+• diarrhea (watery, loose, or soft stools), vomiting, or feeling sick (nausea), constipation, stomach pain

 • skin rash, itching